sweet-delights/hybrid-platforms-conductor/README.md

 Connector-->>-Deploy: Close connection
 ```

-Having such a process defined with extensible plugins lets DevOps teams adapt very easily to hybrid environments without having to duplicate configuration, inventories, information or workflows.
+Having such a process defined with extensible plugins lets DevOps teams **adapt very easily to hybrid environments without having to duplicate configuration, inventories, information or workflows**.

+<a name="tutorial"></a>
+# Tutorial

+The best way to grasp the power of such agile processes is to learn by doing.

+[here](docs/tutorial.md) is a simple tutorial showing how to start playing with Hybrid Platforms Conductor and use it to define simple DevOps processes and extend them easily in a changing environment.

 <a name="tools_list"></a>
 # List of tools available